University Catalog

 2. A minimum undergraduate GPA of 3.0 on a 4.0 scale, as calculated by the Graduate School.
 Applicants overall GPA in the Sciences and within Biology are also considered.

-4. Favorable letters of recommendation from at least three individuals able to assess the applicant's potential for success in graduate school.
+3. Favorable letters of recommendation from at least three individuals able to assess the applicant's potential for success in graduate school.

-6. International students whose native language is not English must provide a score on the Test of Spoken English (TSE) of at least 45, a minimum score of 23 on the Speaking portion of the TOEFL iBT exam or a minimum score of 7 on the Speaking portion of the IELTS exam.
+6. International students whose home country's native language is not English must provide a score on the Test of Spoken English (TSE) of at least 45, a minimum score of 23 on the Speaking portion of the TOEFL iBT exam or a minimum score of 7 on the Speaking portion of the IELTS exam.

 Denial of Admission